matomo-org/developer-documentation/docs/logging.md

 ```

 In this example, we log to `error` level but we caught the exception: the current process will not be aborted.

+### Viewing logs

+To view the logs, we recommend using our [LogViewer plugin](http://plugins.piwik.org/LogViewer): learn more in [How do I view Piwik application logs?](https://piwik.org/faq/how-to/faq_20991/)